Daughters of Carl Levin christen US warship bearing his name

 He was universally praised by those who spoke at the event for his work on behalf the military, service members and veterans.

-“As a mentor and colleague, Carl was a model of integrity and commitment,” said Sen. Susan Collins, R-Maine, who counted Levin as a friend.
+The current chairman of the Armed Services Committee, Sen. Jack Reed of Rhode Island, called him a “fearless, selfless leader.”
+Republican Sen. Susan Collins of Maine, who counted Levin as a “cherished friend,” called him a “model of integrity, intelligence and commitment.”

-Others attending the event included Navy Secretary Carlos Del Toro, the current chairman of the Armed Services Committee, Sen. Jack Reed of Rhode Island; Maine Gov. Janet Mills and Maine’s other U.S. senator, Angus King; and Navy officials including the ship’s prospective skipper and crew.
+Others attending the event included Navy Secretary Carlos Del Toro, Gov. Janet Mills and Maine’s other U.S. senator, Angus King; and Navy officials including the ship’s prospective skipper and crew.

+It was a smaller-than-normal ceremony.
+Because of the pandemic, it was an invitation-only event with several hundred guests instead of a typical gathering of several thousand people.
+Shipbuilders were encouraged to watch a livestream of the event.

 While Levin died before Saturday’s milestone, he had visited the shipyard a couple of times to meet with shipbuilders.

-Note: This story has been corrected to show sparkling wine, not Champagne, was used in the ceremony.